 The prisoners, many of whom are tattooed all over their bodies, are members of the notorious "Mara" gangs, including serial killers.
-These gangs terrorized the population for decades, and were then captured in a giant operation in just one night.
+These gangs terrorized the population for decades, and then were captured in a giant operation in just one night.
 Once the death rate in El Salvador was the highest in the world, today the country is considered one of the safest in Latin America.

 It is to this huge prison that members of a Venezuelan gang, deported from the United States on the orders of Donald Trump, were now sent.
 According to the Associated Press, the United States paid El Salvador six million dollars to accept them.